Near Port Jervis in Orange County, New York — The American Northeast (Mid-Atlantic)

 Erected 1936 by State Education Department.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Wihlahoosa Cave (approx. 0.4 miles away); a different marker also named Indian Raid (approx. 0.6 miles away); Camp Site (approx. 1.2 miles away); a different marker also named Indian Raid (approx. 1.3 miles away); Decker Fort (approx. 1˝ miles away); Site of Fort Van Auken (was approx. 1˝ miles away but has been reported missing. ); Old Mine Road (approx. 1.9 miles away); Neversink Drive (Horn Road) (approx. 1.9 miles away).
+Painted Aprons (within shouting distance of this marker); Wihlahoosa Cave (approx. 0.4 miles away); a different marker also named Indian Raid (approx. 0.6 miles away); Camp Site (approx. 1.2 miles away); a different marker also named Indian Raid (approx. 1.3 miles away); Decker Fort (approx. 1˝ miles away); Old Mine Road (approx. 1.9 miles away); Neversink Drive (Horn Road) (approx. 1.9 miles away).
 Touch for a list and map of all markers in Port Jervis.

 Also see . . .
 Joseph Brant - Wikipedia.
 Biography of Joseph Brant and Battle of Minisink.
 (Submitted on March 1, 2012, by Bill Pfingsten of Bel Air, Maryland.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 28, 2012, by Bruce T. Crandall of Goshen, New York.
-This page has been viewed 503 times since then and 47 times this year.
+It was originally submitted on February 28, 2012, by Bruce T. Crandall of Goshen, New York.
+This page has been viewed 615 times since then and 55 times this year.
 Photo 1. submitted on February 28, 2012, by Bruce T. Crandall of Goshen, New York. • Bill Pfingsten was the editor who published this page.